metachris/HN-Reduce/README.md

-A chrome extension which allows you to permanently remove stories (can be restored via the extension's options).
+A chrome extension to permanently remove stories on HN (can be restored via the extension's options anytime).

-Works on:
+The extension adds a small clickable [remove] field next to the stories.

+Works on the following pages:

 - http://news.ycombinator.com/
 - http://news.ycombinator.com/ask